TanShiJiee/IDAssignment1/README.md

 # Credits
 ## Media
 * Dance Images were obtained from [@strictlyminors](https://www.instagram.com/strictlyminors/) on Instagram.
+* Travel Images sourced by me.
-* Images sourced by me.
+* Solo Images sourced by me.
 ## Content
 * Text Containers in the About Me Page was referenced from [w3schools](https://www.w3schools.com/css/default.asp).
 * "Click me" Button in the Contact Page was referenced from [w3schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).